Jet Charge: A Flavor Prism for Spin Asymmetries at the EIC

-In this paper, we propose utilizing the {\rm jet charge} observable~\cite{Field:1977fa} as a novel flavor prism for jet observables at the EIC, especially for spin asymmetries in jet production.
-Jet charge has been studied extensively at the LHC~\cite{Aad:2015cua,Sirunyan:2017tyr,Li:2019dre,Chen:2019gqo,Sirunyan:2020qvi}, and similar directions at the RHIC are being currently explored~\cite{Aschenauer:2015eha,bnltalk}.
-We develop a theoretical framework which allows us to distinguish flavor in spin asymmetries, enabling jet production processes to reach their full potential in probing the flavor and spin structure of the nucleon.
-As a concrete example, we demonstrate for the first time the use of the jet charge observable to provide enhanced $u$- and $d$-quark flavor sensitivity for both the unpolarized quark TMDs and the polarized Sivers TMD functions using back-to-back electron-jet production at the EIC.
-The unpolarized TMDs are essential for the 3D imaging of the nucleon in momentum space and the Sivers TMD functions, in addition, encode quantum correlations between the motion of partons and the spin of the proton.
+In this Letter, we propose the jet charge observable~\cite{Field:1977fa} as a novel flavor prism for jet observables at the EIC, especially for spin asymmetries in jet production.
+Jet charge has been studied extensively at the LHC~\cite{Aad:2015cua,Sirunyan:2017tyr,Li:2019dre,Chen:2019gqo,Sirunyan:2020qvi}, and similar directions at the RHIC are under exploration~\cite{Aschenauer:2015eha,bnltalk}.
+We develop a theoretical framework which allows us to distinguish flavor in spin asymmetries, enabling jet processes to reach their full potential in probing the flavor and spin structure of the nucleon.
+As concrete examples, we demonstrate for the first time the use of the jet charge observable to provide enhanced $u$- and $d$-quark flavor sensitivity for both the unpolarized quark TMDs and the polarized Sivers TMD functions using back-to-back electron-jet production at the EIC.
+The unpolarized TMDs are essential for the 3D imaging of the nucleon and the Sivers TMD functions, in addition, encode quantum correlations between the motion of partons and the spin of the proton.

 {\it Jet charge}.
-The standard jet electric charge is constructed from the definition~\cite{Krohn:2012fg, Waalewijn:2012sv} \bea Q^i_\kappa = \sum_h Q_\kappa^h \equiv \sum_{h\in {\rm jet}} z_h^\kappa Q_h \,, \eea where a parton of species $i$ initiates the jet and $\kappa$ is a parameter that is part of the definition.
-The fraction of the jet transverse momentum carried by hadron $h$ with electric charge $Q_h$ (in units of the positron charge $e$) is denoted by $z_h = p_{T}^h/p_{T}$, where $p_{T}^h$ and $p_{T}$ denote the transverse momenta of the hadron and the jet, respectively.
-Note that the definition of $Q^i_\kappa$ allows for the option of defining the jet charge by restricting the sum over hadrons $h$ in the jet to include only particular species.
-For instance, one could restrict the sum to include only the charged pions or kaons.
+The jet electric charge is constructed from the definition~\cite{Krohn:2012fg, Waalewijn:2012sv} \bea Q_\kappa \equiv \sum_{h\in {\rm jet}} z_h^\kappa Q_h \,, \eea where $\kappa$ is a parameter and $z_h = p_{T}^h/p_{T}$, where $p_{T}$ and $p_{T}^h$ denote the transverse momenta of the jet and the hadron $h$ with electric charge $Q_h$, respectively.
+The factor $z_h^\kappa$ with $\kappa>0$ suppresses the contribution of soft hadrons in the jet.
+Different values of $\kappa$ lead to different shapes for the jet charge distributions.
+It is found that the peaks in these distributions for jets initiated by different quark flavors are {better} separated for $\kappa\sim 0.3$~\cite{ATLAS-CONF-2013-086}.
+Correspondingly, it is the default value used in our analysis.
+Note that the definition of $Q_\kappa$ allows for the option of restricting the sum over $h$ in the jet to include only particular species, such as pions or kaons only.
 This flexibility can be exploited for additional flavor separation.